A project to rebuild everyday neighborhood connection

 So I built this tool, to fill the connection gap in my own life

-I would LOVE to bump into people I know on the street or at the grocery store, or text someone to do a last-minute walk around the block.
+I would love to bump into people I know on the street or at the grocery store, or text someone to do a last-minute walk around the block.
 But I’ve found it quite dificult to build these local, low-effort connections…

 So I've decided to try building the effortless local neighborhood community I wish existed, where I run into people without making plans and get my fill of social interaction without the logistics and commute.